jaretkeniston/Shiny-BI-Dashboards/README.md

-# SEM & SEO BI Dashboards built in R Shiny
+# BI Dashboards built in R Shiny

 Note: all images are using simulated data